AtomLinter/linter-write-good/README.md

 # linter-write-good

+Naive linter for English prose for developers who can't write good and wanna learn to do other stuff good too.

 A Linter interface for the [write-good](https://github.com/btford/write-good) library.
-It lints english prose for developers who can't write good and wanna do other stuff good too.

 This provides a variety of english usage text tips when writing documentation and commit messages.